Here, we have listed the most important top 20+ access modifiers interview questions in Java with the best possible answers.

 6. What are non-access modifiers in Java?

-b.
-Final: Final is a keyword which is used to restrict the users.
-In other words, It is used to restrict further modification of a class, field or method.
+b) Final: Final is a keyword that is used to restrict the users.
+In other words, it is used to restrict further modification of a class, field, or method.
 If a class is declared as ‘final’, the class cannot be subclassed.

-d.
-Synchronization: It is used to achieve the thread safeness.
+d) Synchronized: It is used to achieve thread safeness.
 Only one thread can enter in a synchronized method or block at a given time.

 8. Can we declare an abstract method as private?

-No, an abstract method cannot be private.
-They must be declared as public, protected or default so that they can be further modified.
+Ans: No, an abstract method cannot be private.
+They must be declared as public, protected, or default so that they can be further modified.

 9. Can we declare a top-level class as protected?

-No, we cannot declare a class as protected.
-An inner class can be protected but not outer class.
+Ans: No, we cannot declare a class as protected.
+An inner class can be protected but not an outer class.